 This will be a full and glorious day!
 Arise before dawn to visit Borobudur, the most spectacular ancient Buddhist archeological site in Indonesia.
 This gigantic three-dimensional mandala was constructed between the eighth and the ninth centuries by the kingdom of Sailendra, using an estimated 1,600,000 blocks of volcanic stone each dredged out of the river and assembled piece-by-piece by thousands of workers.
 The architecture and embellishment of the temple depicts the path to the heavens and nirvana through its 1,500 intricately carved figures stretching more than three miles.
 Modern study of the site began in 1814 by Sir Stamford Raffles, the founder of Singapore.
 The monument was first restored in 1907, but suffered from both passive degradation of neglect and the more active destructions of war.
 It was then restored in the 1970s under the guidance of UNESCO, which declared the Borobudur temple complex a UNESCO World Heritage site.
 We climb the incredible pyramidal structure at dawn to witness the sunrise and the very active, steaming volcanic cone of Mount Merapi in the distance.
 When you're ready, amble back to the hotel for breakfast.
-After breakfast, drive to Yogyakarta where you will first visit the Sonobudoyo Museum, which features a vast collection of traditional "keris" or Indonesian daggers.
-Afterward, head to the Sultan's Palace, known for its grand and elegant Javanese architecure.
+After breakfast, drive for about an hour to Yogyakarta, where you will check in to your hotel.
+This evening, enjoy dinner at a Ramayana Ballet performance at Purawisata.

 Explore the Borobudur complex